 You cannot just ask for a transfer on day one.
 There are real requirements:

 - One year of continuous employment.
-You must have worked for the qualifying company for at least one full year within the past three years.
+You must have worked for the qualifying company continuously and full-time for at least one full year within the past three years.
+This employment must have occurred outside the United States.
+Brief trips to the US for business or vacation do not break the continuity, but the time you spend inside the US does not count toward the 365 days.
+And you cannot add up several years of part-time work to hit the one-year mark.
+It has to be continuous and full-time.
 So if you joined six months ago, you need to wait.
 No shortcuts here.

 - A qualifying relationship between the offices.
 The US office and the foreign office need to be the same company, or a parent/subsidiary/branch/affiliate.
 Two companies that just happen to do business together do not count.